How to Digitally Sign PDFs with C# Using HSM

 Start using IronPDF in your project today with a free trial.

 Signing with an HSM typically requires a physical device, such as a USB token, that the application interacts with.
-IronPDF is fully compatible with these operations, as both the library and standard HSMs often use PKCS#11 as a common API.
-For demonstrative purposes regarding IronPDF's functionality with HSMs, this guide will use a simulated HSM instead of a physical one.
+IronPDF is compatible with these operations, as both the library and standard HSMs use PKCS#11 as a common API.
+For demonstrative purposes, this guide uses a simulated HSM instead of a physical one.

-In a production or live testing environment, you should not use this simulation.
-Instead, you must use your actual HSM.
+In production or live testing environments, you should not use this simulation.
+Instead, use your actual HSM.
+For production environments, consider implementing additional PDF security features such as password protection and permissions alongside HSM signing for comprehensive document protection.

 To run this simulation, you must first install SoftHSM, OpenSSL, and OpenSC to generate the necessary key and token.
-For more information on how to utilize SoftHSM, please refer to their public GitHub repository.
+For more information on utilizing SoftHSM, refer to their public GitHub repository.

-Next, we specify the output path, which in this instance is output.pdf.
+Next, specify the output path, which in this instance is output.pdf.

-Furthermore, we define three strings: hsmTokenLabel, hsmPin, and hsmKeyLabel.
+Define three strings: hsmTokenLabel, hsmPin, and hsmKeyLabel.
 These strings are case-sensitive and must exactly match the credentials you created when generating the token and certificate with SoftHSM.
-Afterwards, we initialize the UsbPkcs11HsmSigner object, passing the SoftHSM library path, PIN, token label, and key label as parameters.
+Afterwards, initialize the UsbPkcs11HsmSigner object, passing the SoftHSM library path, PIN, token label, and key label as parameters.

-We additionally create a PdfSignatureImage to add a visual representation of the signature onto the document.
-Finally, we call SignAndSave, which uses the hsmSigner we configured to sign the document and save it to the specified output path.
+Additionally, create a PdfSignatureImage to add a visual representation of the signature onto the document.
+Finally, call SignAndSave, which uses the hsmSigner to sign the document and save it to the specified output path.

 using IronPdf.Signing;